Introduction

 |

-1650s?: The Kaidō honsoku - "Version 3" Document Copy
+Late 1640s?: The Kaidō honsoku - "Version 3" Document Copy

 Acknowledgements:

-I am in deep gratitude to Mr. Yamakawa Sōkyū,
+I am grateful to Mr. Yamakawa Sōkyū,

 山川宗休,